Technologicat/mcpyrate/README.md

 Multi-phase compilation is applied **after** dialect AST transformations.

+This feature was inspired by Racket's [phase level tower](https://docs.racket-lang.org/guide/phases.html), but is much simpler.
 Racketeers should observe that in `mcpyrate`, phase separation is not strict;
 code from **all** phases will be available in the final phase-0 module.
 This is a design decision; it's more pythonic that macros don't "disappear" from the